Installing Octez#

 to add some lines in them).

-The binaries need a specific version of the OCaml compiler (see the value
+The binaries need a specific version of the OCaml and Rust compilers (see the values

-).
-To get an environment with it do:
+of variables $ocaml_version and $recommended_rust_version in file scripts/version.sh).
+To get an environment with them do:

 wget -O latest-release:version.sh https://gitlab.com/tezos/tezos/raw/latest-release/scripts/version.sh